mlc-mlapis/docs/src/documentation/overview/projects-and-services-structure.md

-# Project & Service Structure
+# Project & Services Structure

 ## Project

 Zerops project is a group of services united by a name.
 It can, for example, consist of a NodeJS [runtime environment](/documentation/services/runtimes.html) with a MongoDB [database](/documentation/services/databases.html) and S3 [object storage](/documentation/services/storage.html).

 Your project [team](/documentation/overview/pricing.html#html#team-members) can be as big as you want and need.
-You can create a [separate project](/documentation/overview/pricing.html) for any environment (development, stage, production) or even for each developer if you want.
-Or benefit from a [single project](/documentation/overview/pricing.html) shared among all developers reducing the cost.
+You can create a [separate project](/documentation/overview/pricing.html#projects) for any environment (development, stage, production) or even for each developer if you want.
+Or benefit from a [single project](/documentation/overview/pricing.html#projects) shared among all developers reducing the cost.
 In both ways, developers can still utilize our powerful [dev tools](/documentation/cli/vpn.html).

 All services inside such a project share a [dedicated private network](/documentation/routing/routing-between-project-services.html) and can see and reference [environment variables](/documentation/environment-variables/how-to-access.html) from other services.